 - Jehovah Himself kept the Sabbath BEFORE sin.
 (Genesis 2:2-3) Does He need Rest?

-- It’s the only one of the Commandments that points back to creation and that has it’s beginning before sin.
+- It’s the only one of the Commandments that points back to the time of creation.
+This proves the Sabbath existed before sin.
 (Exodus 20:11)

 - It’s the only Commandment that identifies Jehovah as the Creator of all things.
 (Ex.
 20:11)

 - It’s the only Commandment which Jehovah made sacred (Holy) and blessed.
 (Ex.
 20:11)

 Reasoning from the Scriptures insists that there is no differentiation between the 10 Commandments (The moral Law) and the Mosaic law (The ceremonial law).
 (Reasoning book Page 347 paragraph 3 through page 349 paragraph 1) How can this be said when Jehovah Himself separates them?
 Just look at the Bible evidence that follows.

 (A) Exodus 40:20,21;

 “After that he took the Testimony and put it into the Ark and placed the poles on the Ark and put the cover above upon the Ark.
 21 Then he brought the Ark into the tabernacle and put the curtain of the screen in place and shut off approach to the ark of the testimony, just as Jehovah had commanded Moses.”

 The Testimony, of course, is the 10 Commandments which were put into the Ark of the Covenant and kept in the Most Holy of the Tabernacle.